programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 We can see that Stanza classified the final sentence as French, deviating from the other models.

 Classifying multiple languages within the same sentence is not a simple problem to solve, and requires more granular analysis than a sentence-by-sentence approach.
 One method would be to tokenize the sentence into its component words, then try to detect the language of each word.
-Once we've detected the language of each individual word, we can group consecutive words of the same language into new strings, each consisting only of one language.
+Then, we can group consecutive words of the same language into new strings, each consisting only of one language.
 For our particular case study here, we might try to split the string into its component languages by detecting and separating all non-Roman script into its own string.
 Below is an implementation of this method.

 First, we tokenize the sentence into its component words, using the `wordpunct_tokenize` module.
 As earlier in the lesson, when we tokenized our text into sentences, performing our tokenization first allows us to perform additional operations later on.